dvyukov/go-fuzz/README.md

 value should be less than ~5000, otherwise fuzzer can miss new interesting inputs due to hash collisions.
 And finally ```uptime``` is uptime of the process.
 This same information is also served via http (see the ```-http``` flag).

+## Modules support

+go-fuzz has preliminary support for fuzzing [Go Modules](github.com/golang/go/wiki/Modules). go-fuzz respects the standard `GO111MODULE` environment variable, which can be set to `on`, `off`, or `auto`.

+go-fuzz-build will add a `require` for `github.com/dvyukov/go-fuzz` to your go.mod.
+If desired, you may remove this once the build is complete.

+Vendoring with modules is not yet supported.
+A `vendor` directory will be ignored, and go-fuzz will report an error if `GOFLAGS=-mod=vendor` is set.

+Note that while modules are used to prepare the build, the final instrumented build is still done in GOPATH mode.
+For most modules, this should not matter.

 ## libFuzzer support